andresoliva/NanoBle33Sense_LowPower/README.md

 ## License

-This code is distributed under the [License Name] license.
+This code is distributed under the MIT License.
 You can find the full terms and conditions in the LICENSE file provided in this repository.